Asduffo/skidpad-planner/README.md

 # Skidpad-Planner

-This is a planner-code for the competition category "Skidpad" in [Formula Student](https://www.formulastudent.de/fsg/).
+This is the very simple planner-code for the competition category "Skidpad" in [Formula Student](https://www.formulastudent.de/fsg/).
 In this category, the car has to drive through a parkour of two circles, going through both of them 2 times.